youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 Pin Diagram | Photo
 --|--
 <img style="border:1px solid black" src="/images/sevensegdisplay/74hc595shiftregister.png" align="center" width="600" /> |<img style="border:1px solid black" src="/images/sevensegdisplay/74HC595Photo.png" align="center" width="370"/>
+<figcaption align="left"><center><i style="color:black;"><a href=https://www.ti.com/lit/ds/symlink/cd74hc595.pdf?ts=1636840974607&ref_url=https%253A%252F%252Fwww.google.com%252F">Image Credit: Texas Instruments</a> (Left) and Author (Right)</i></center></figcaption>

-The diagram at above left shows the pinouts for a 74HC595 shift register.
+The diagram at above left shows the pinouts for a SN74HC595 shift register.
 The photo at above right is in the same orientation as the pin diagram, namely GND is in the lower left, Vcc is in the upper right, and the "notch" is at the top center.
 The pins are defined as follows:

 * __Pin 15__ (right side, 2nd from the top), Qa, is the first output pin.
 Qa is also known as Q0.
 * __Pins 1-7__, Qb-Qh, are the remaining output pins.
 Notice that there are 8 output pins (including Qa above).
 Having 8 outputs makes this an 8-bit shift register.
 Qb-Qh are also known as Q1-Q7.
 * __Pin 8__, GND is the ground pin.
 * __Pin 16__, Vcc, is the power-in pin.
 * __Pin 14__, SER, is the serial input pin.
-I.e., the pin that takes the incoming serial data pulses.
+This is the pin that takes the incoming serial data pulses.
 This is sometimes referred to as DS, SI, or SDI.
 * __Pin 11__, SRCLK, is the pin that accepts the synchronization signal that indicates 1 bit of data has been transmitted to the SER pin.
 This type of signal is called a clock.
 SRCLK stands for shift register clock.
 SRCLK is also known as sh_cp.
 * __Pin 12__, RCLK, is the pin that accepts the synchronization signal that indicates all 8 shift register bits have been populated and it's time to transfer the bits, in parallel, to the output/storage register and thereby to the device connected to the output pins, Qa-Qh.
 RCLK is also known as st_cp or latch.
 * __Pin 10__, SRCLR, is used to clear the current values of the shift register.
 SRCLR stands for shift register clear.
 SRCLR is also known as MR. If clearing the shift register is not required it can be connected to the power source which generates a HIGH signal (or 1).
 To clear the shift register the SRCLR pin is set to LOW (or 0).
 It must be set back to HIGH before the shift register is functional again.
 * __Pin 13__, OE, is used to block the availability of the output or storage register.
 The OE pin's effect is temporary.
 When it's set to LOW (0) the data in the output register is accessible.
 When it's HIGH(1) the data is not accessible.
 Setting it from HIGH to LOW makes the data once again accessible.
 Unlike the SRCLR pin, it does not clear the register.
 If disabling the output register is not required it can be connected to ground.
 * __Pin 9__, Qh', is used to daisy chain multiple shift registers.
 For example, imagine a project that needed to control 16 LEDs in a parallel fashion.
 In this case a single 8-bit shift register is inadequate, we need 2 that can communicate in some manner.
-We can get the other required 8 bits from a second 8-bit shift register if we connect the Qh' output from the first to pin 14, SER, on the second shift register.
+We can get the other required 8 bits from a second 8-bit shift register.
+To link the 2 shift registers we connect the Qh' output from the first, to pin 14, SER, on the second shift register.
 Daisy chaining shift registers is beyond the scope of this project, but you can read more about it on [Multilple Shift-out Registers on Arduino - part 1](https://www.electroschematics.com/multiple-shift-registers-arduino-part-1/).

 #### Shift register in operation

 As stated above, input data is stored in the input shift register.
 Data is transferred on each pulse of the SRCLK input.
 When an SRCLK input is received, data on a prior Q*' pin is shifted to the next Q*' register in the sequence.
 When the input shift register has been populated an RCLK signal causes all of the input register contents to be transferred to the output register.
 The following table illustrates this behavior.
 To keep things simnple, I'm limiting the example to 4 bits, Qa* to Qd*.
 The input bit sequence will be `1011`.
 The first bit, `1`, will be transmitted at t0.
 The transmitted bits are indicated in parentheses next to the time indication (e.g., `t0(1)`).
-The 4 bits are available on a signal from RCLK at t4.
+The 4 bits become available at the output register on a signal from RCLK at t4.

  SRCLK  | t0 (1) | t1 (0) | t2 (1) | t3 (1)| t4 |
  -- | -- | -- | --  | -- | --